Wills, Trusts & Probate

 What are the primary duties of a trustee in California?

-What steps can trustees take to avoid legal liability?
+What steps should a trustee take to avoid liability?

-When is it necessary to seek legal advice during trust administration?
+When should a trustee seek legal advice during administration?